 Mossy Cave Trail is an easy Bryce Canyon hike.
 It is appropriate for pretty much everyone though you could not do wheels on this trail.
 There is also a Hike the Hoodoo challenge marker where the trail splits.
 Take a photo or do a rubbing (see Hike the Hoodoo Challenge on our Bryce Canyon National Park entry) to receive a reward at the Visitor’s Center!

-Because this trail lies outside of the fee area for Bryce Canyon, it is FREE.
 You can stop along Highway 12 between mile markers 17 and 18 between Tropic and Bryce City and do this hike even if you are not visiting Bryce Canyon.
+Mossy Cave still lies in the fee area for Bryce since it is part of the National park, so make sure to pay the fee or display your pass in your car window.